dhatcher42/recall/readme.md

 print(response)
 ```

 You should now see a bot join your Zoom meeting!
 Feel free to chat away; when the meeting is finished our bot will generate a recording.
 Make sure to copy the "id" field you get in your response as we will be using this in the next step.
-You can find this program in this project as "createbot.py".
+You can find this program in this repo as "createbot.py".

 ### Retrieving bot information